MJavaadAkhtar/RayOfHope/README.md

 I decided to go with a horizontal slice approach!

 Features:

--Navigating terrain
+- Navigating terrain
--Movement controls like Jumping and running left and right -Path selection (to the top platform)
+- Movement controls like Jumping and running left and right
+- Path selection (to the top platform)
--Light Pulse animation on Lumi's staff
+- Light Pulse animation on Lumi's staff
--The Darkness (limited range of visibility), low amount of global light
+- The Darkness (limited range of visibility), low amount of global light
 - Level selection
 - Music and Sound effects!
--Main Menu
+- Main Menu

 How To Install:
 Get the latest version of Unity for Windows at: https://unity.com/download